ckpinguin/howd-nextjs-data-fetching/README.md

 This code supports the "AI Style Generator" challenge series from the [Hands-on Web Dev newsletter](https://newsletter.howd.dev).

-To try the first workshop, [start here](https://newsletter.howd.dev/challenges/023/)!
+To try the first workshop in this series, [start here](https://newsletter.howd.dev/challenges/023/)!

 This workshop builds on the [React Components](https://newsletter.howd.dev/challenges/017/) workshop series.
-If you haven't looked at that series, you might want to start there.
+If you haven't looked at that series, you might want to start there instead.

 ## Getting started